Welcome to Yonkers, NY - Past, Present & Future

 Ella Fitzgerald- Jazz Singer

 Gene Krupa-Jazz musician

 Chip Taylor - songwriter (brother of Jon Voight)

 Jon Voight - actor (father of actress Angelina Jolie)

-Adam Rodriguez -actor (crap another one I have a clue who they are!!
-Daaaaaaaaam! and he would have been a year ahead of me in school.. wonder if he went to my school)
+Adam Rodriguez -actor (crap another one I had no clue, Daaaaaaaaam! and he would have been a year ahead of me in school.. wonder if he went to my school)